-2024 \$m 2023 \$ m

-30 Jun 30 Jun 31 Dec

-Contribution to Group free surplus: Note Insurance and asset management operations Other (central) operations Group total Group total Group total

-At end of period

-Insurance business 2 5,046 5,046 6,016 6,144

-Asset management and other businesses 671 5,872 6,543 6,040 6,311

-Total at end of period 5,717 5,872 11,589 12,056 12,455

-At beginning of period

-Insurance business 2 6,144 6,144 6,035 6,035

-Asset management and other businesses 663 5,648 6,311 6,194 6,194

-Total at beginning of period 6,807 5,648 12,455 12,229 12,229
+2024 \$m Contribution to Group free surplus: Insurance and asset management e operations t Other t (central) Group total Group total At end of year: Insurance business 6,611 - 6,611 6,144 Asset management and other businesses 691 5,056 5,747 6,311 Total at end of year 7,302 5,056 12,358 12,455 At beginning of year: Insurance business 6,144 6,144 6,035 Asset management and other businesses 663 5,648 6,311 6,194 Total at beginning of year 6,807 5,648 12,455 12,229

-- (i) Free surplus invested in new business primarily represents acquisition costs and amounts set aside for required capital. (ii) Non-operating free surplus generated for other (central) operations represents the post-tax IFRS basis short-term fluctuations in investment returns, the movement in the mark-to-market value adjustment on core structural borrowings which did not meet the qualifying conditions as set out in the Insurance (Group Capital) Rules and loss on corporate transactions for other entities. - (iii) Net cash flows to parent company reflect the cash remittances as included in the holding company cash flow at transaction rates.
-The difference to the intra-group dividends and investment in operations in the movement in EEV shareholders' equity primarily relates to intra-group loans, foreign exchange movements and other non-cash items.
+- Free surplus invested in new business primarily represents acquisition costs and amounts set aside for required capital.

+Non-operating free surplus generated for other (central) operations represents the post-tax IFRS basis short-term fluctuations in investment returns, the movement in the mark-to-market value adjustment on core structural borrowings that did not meet the qualifying conditions as set out in the Insurance (Group Capital) Rules and loss on (i) (ii) corporate transactions for other entities. - Net cash flows to parent company reflect the cash remittances as included in the holding company cash flow at transaction rates.
+The difference to the intra-group dividends and investment in operations in the movement in EEV Group equity primarily relates to intra-group loans, foreign exchange movements and other non-cash items.